-Prof Glenn Davis Stone pointed out that GM golden rice still isn’t ready and there’s no evidence that activists are to blame for the delay.
-In 2014 the body responsible for the rollout of golden rice, the International Rice Research Institute (IRRI), announced that the rice had given disappointing yields in field trials and needed further research to produce a crop that farmers would be willing to grow.
-Stone pointed out that GM golden rice has not even been submitted for approval to the regulatory agency, the Philippine Bureau of Plant Industry (BPI).
+Professor Glenn Davis Stone pointed out that GM golden rice still is not ready.
+Additionally, there is no evidence that activists are to blame for the delay.
+In 2014, the body responsible for the rollout of golden rice, the International Rice Research Institute (IRRI), announced that the rice had given disappointing yields in field trials and needed further research to produce a crop that farmers would be willing to grow.
+Stone pointed out that GM Golden Rice has not even been submitted for approval to the regulatory agency, the Philippine Bureau of Plant Industry (BPI).

-Indeed, how could it have been submitted to regulators, given that it hasn’t been tested for toxicity, or efficacy in combating vitamin A deficiency in the target malnourished populations?
+Indeed, how could it have been submitted to regulators, given that it has not been tested for toxicity or efficacy in combating Vitamin A deficiency in the target malnourished populations?

-As Greenpeace responded “Accusations that anyone is blocking genetically engineered ‘golden’ rice are false.
-‘Golden’ rice has failed as a solution and isn’t currently available for sale, even after more than 20 years of research.
+As Greenpeace responded, “accusations that anyone is blocking the genetically engineered ‘Golden Rice’ are false.
+‘Golden Rice’ has failed as a solution and is not currently available for sale, even after more than 20 years of research.
 As admitted by the International Rice Research Institute, it has not been proven to actually address Vitamin A deficiency.”

 The laureates’ letter relies for its impact entirely on the supposed authority of the signatories.
 Unfortunately, none appear to have relevant expertise.
 Philip Stark, professor of statistics at the University of California, Berkeley, revealed on his own analysis of the expertise of the signatories: “1 peace prize, 8 economists, 24 physicists, 33 chemists, 41 doctors… What do they know of agriculture?
 Done relevant research?
 Science is supposed to be ‘show me’, not ‘trust me’…”

 The lack of expertise among the letter signatories contrasts markedly with that of the man whose work the new propaganda campaign seems to be attempting to discredit.
-Glenn Davis Stone is an expert on crop use and technology change among poor farmers, including rice farmers in the Philippines, the country targeted for the golden rice rollout.
-He has been following the evidence on the progress of golden rice for years and has published extensively on the topic.
+Glenn Davis Stone is an expert on crop use and technology change amongst poor farmers, including rice farmers in the Philippines, the country targeted for the "Golden Rice" rollout.
+He has been following the evidence on the progress of the GMO rice for years and has published extensively on the topic.

-In other words, unlike the laureates, he knows what he’s talking about.
+In other words, unlike the laureates, he actually knows what he’s talking about.